Skip to content

 • h holds the number of half steps from the unison.

-The Pitch and Interval type are effectively identical, and one can even be cast to the other.
+Since the Pitch and Interval type are identical, they can be cast between each other.
 They are distinct because they generally represent different things.
 An Interval describes the distance between two Pitch vectors.

 These types encode the information needed to represent a governing “key” or “mode”, and perform diatonic operations and queries within that context.